Josee9988/project-template/README.md

 # **Josee9988's Github Project Template**

-## **What is this template?**
+## **What is this template all about?**

 * This template, can be used as a base layer for any of your future repositories/projects.
 * Make your project easy to maintain with **7 issue templates**.
 * Make your _community healthier_ with all the guides like code of conduct, contributing, support, security...
 * Learn more with the [official Github guide on creating repositories from a template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
-* To start using it; "**[click use this template](https://github.com/Josee9988/project-template/generate)**", create your new repository, clone your new repository and execute the `EXECUTEME.sh` shell script to personalize the markdowns with your personal details.
+* To start using it; "**[click use this template](https://github.com/Josee9988/project-template/generate)**", create your new repository, clone your new repository and execute the `EXECUTEME.sh` shell script to personalize the markdowns with your private details.
 * All the markdown follows [MarkdownLint rules](https://github.com/DavidAnson/markdownlint).

 ---